syyxtl/FBTNN/readme.md

 ## Crawl the data with python & scrapy
 scrapy is used to crawl the data(https://scrapy.org/)

-The example is in the folder : "spider"

 Considering that some websites like ‘https://sh.meituan.com/’ may set a series of anti-crawl mechanism, we suggest that you have the following work before you start to scrwal you own data

 https://github.com/Python3WebSpider/ProxyPool